SpaceFoon/Ez-Game-Audio-Conversion/README.md

 ## Installation

 1. Clone or download the repository.
-2. Install node and dependencies: npm install fluent-ffmpeg fs readline path
+2. Install node and dependencies.
 3. Download https://www.ffmpeg.org/download.html
 4. Copy the 3 exe files from \bin to the root of this project